 We and fraud prevention agencies may also enable law enforcement agencies to access and use your personal data to detect, investigate and prevent crimes.

 If we or a fraud prevention agency, determine that you pose a fraud or money laundering risk, we may refuse to provide the services or financing you have requested, or may stop providing existing services to you.
-Other organisations may use the information we share with fraud prevention agencies to refuse their services, finance or employment.
+Other organisations may use the information we share with fraud prevention agencies to refuse their services, finance, or employment.

 Experian Affordability Passport Privacy Notice

-We are a Swedish Bank and operate in the UK but sometimes, your personal information may be transferred out of the UK.
 We also use third party suppliers to process limited personal data about you.
-Some of these suppliers may be located in countries outside of the UK which may not have equivalent laws in place to protect your personal data.
+Some of these suppliers may be located in countries outside of the UK and EEA which may not have equivalent laws in place to protect your personal data.

-By monitoring, we mean any listening to, recording of, viewing of, intercepting of, or taking and keeping records (as the case may be) of calls, emails, text messages, social media messages and other communications We may monitor where permitted by law and we will do this where the law requires it.
+We may monitor where permitted by law and we will do this to comply with our legal obligations.
 In particular, where we are required by the Financial Conduct Authority’s regulatory regime to record certain telephone calls (as relevant) we will do so.

 As part of processing of your personal data, decisions may be made by automated means.

 We may also use your data to personalise and improve your digital experience, communications, or to carry out profiling and market research.
 We may also profile your data to send you marketing offers.
+You have a right to object to the use of your personal information for profiling in some cases.
+See the What are your rights under data protection laws? section below for more information.

 If you wish to exercise any of these rights against the Credit Reference Agencies or the Fraud Prevention Agencies who are data controllers in their own right, you should contact them directly.